lanacee/project-oodles/README.md

 ## How the app works

-The app consumes the [TheDogApi](https://docs.thedogapi.com/) for the list of dog breeds dog breed information and photos.
+The app consumes the [TheDogApi](https://docs.thedogapi.com/) for the list of dog breeds, breed information and photos.

 The Oodles of Oodles app first checks against a list of known poodle breed mix names  and if it finds a match it will use this result.